open-austin/hackathon-ideas/pet_finder.md

 The Pet Harbor site, unfortunately, is not an easy site to use, and does not offer notification support.

+The city presents a search of the Pet Harbor site here: http://austintexas.gov/page/view-all-pets

 ### At the end of the weekend, what does success look like?
 What are your expected outcomes?

 A tool that periodically scrapes pet recovery postings and saves them to a database.